okta/okta-sdk-dotnet/oas3/output-csharp-netcore/docs/UserApi.md

 # **RevokeGrantsForUserAndClient**
 > void RevokeGrantsForUserAndClient (string userId, string clientId)

-Revoke Grants for User and Client
+Revoke all Grants for a Client

 Revokes all grants for the specified user and client